The Ultimate Guide to the PSAT

 How Can I Prepare?

 You can view sample PSAT questions to get a feel for what to expect.
+They essentially ask you to demonstrate your academic grasp of real-world problems.

 Does it Go on My Record?